First, load the rbims package.

 Let’s plot the results.

-plot_heatmap can help to explore the results.
-We can perform two types of analysis; if we set the distance option as TRUE, we can plot to show how the samples could cluster based on the protein domains.
+plot_heatmap can help explore the results.
+We can perform two types of analyses; if we set the distance option as TRUE, we can plot to show how the samples could cluster based on the protein domains.

 If we set that to FALSE, we observed the presence and absence of the domains across the genome samples.